 Antigua is a perfect base for birding day trips to nearby areas.

 Accommodation: Antigua Guatemala can be reached from Guatemala City within a 40-min drive.
 The city has a large variety of hotels and restaurants.
-Get in touch for advice on birder-friendly hotels in town.

 When is the best time for a visit to Antigua Guatemala?
 Any time of year.
 The view to the surrounding volcano landscape can be affected by the smoke of fires for preparing the corn fields from February to April.
 But in these months bird activity is tremendous, because it is nesting season.